Arrangements of Pseudocircles: On Circularizability: Enumeration and Asymptotics

 \subsection{Counting Arrangements}

 Projective arrangements of pseudolines are also known as projective abstract order types or oriented matroids of rank~3.
-The precise numbers of such arrangements are known for $n\leq 11$, see~\cite{Knuth92,Krasser03}.
+The precise numbers of such arrangements are known for $n\leq 11$, see~\cite{Knuth1992,AichholzerAurenhammerKrasser2001,Krasser2003,AichholzerKrasser2006}.
 Hence the numbers of great-pseudocircle arrangements given in Table~\ref{table:numbers} are not new.
 Moreover, it is well-known that there are $2^{\Theta(n^2)}$ arrangements of pseudolines and only $2^{\Theta(n \log n)}$ arrangements of lines~\cite{Goodman1993,FelsnerGoodman2016}.
-Those bounds directy translate to arrangements of great-(pseudo)circles.
-In this subsection we show that the number of arrangements of pseudocircles and circles are also $2^{\Theta(n^2)}$ and $2^{\Theta(n \log n)}$, respectively.
+Those bounds directy translate to arrangements of great-pseudocircles, and, in particular, there are at least $2^{\Theta(n^2)}$ and $2^{\Theta(n \log n)}$ arrangements of pseudocircles and circles, respectively.
+In this subsection we show that the number of such arrangements is also bounded from above by $2^{O(n^2)}$ and $2^{O(n \log n)}$, respectively.